-Craigslist is another excellent source for finding local job listings.
+Craigslist: Craigslist is another excellent source for finding local job listings.

-Use the Job Search Engines
+Use Job Search Sites

 Check the Classifieds

-Google the name of your local paper, and you’ll find its online presence pretty quickly.
+Many newspapers are affiliated with CareerBuilder—but not all of them.
+Some small- to mid-sized employers only advertise locally.
+Most local newspapers are available online.
+Google the name of your local paper, and you’ll find its online version pretty quickly.
 From there, it’ll be simple to find job listings, usually in their own separate section of the site.

 Follow Employers on Social Media